januarmaksum/React-Search-Movie/README.md

 ## Available Scripts
-In the project directory, you can run:
+In the project directory, first you can run:

+### `npm install`
+You will downloads dependencies defined in a package.

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.